Analysis and X-ray tomography: Inversion by circular averages

 We define the Abel transform of a compactly supported continuous function $h\colon[0,\infty)\to\R$ to be $\A h\colon(0,\infty)\to\R$ given by

 With the help of this notation we can rewrite lemma~\ref{lma:radon-identity} as

 Comparing to~\eqref{eq:Ak-def}, we see that in fact $\A=\A_0$ apart from the upper limit of integration.
 As long as this limit is finite --- as it is due to the compact support of~$h$ --- we may use the same inversion formula~\eqref{eq:abel-inv} to invert~$\A$.
+We record the relevant result here without proof; the proof is the same as that of lemma~\ref{lma:abel}.